Shiverswitht972/My-Goodwallet-Daily-Claimer/SETUP.md

 # 🪙 GoodDollar Auto-Claimer — Setup Guide
 ### For people who have never touched code in their life

-This tool automatically collects your free daily G$ (GoodDollar) on both Celo and Fuse every single day — without you doing anything after setup.
+This tool automatically collects your free daily G$ (GoodDollar) on Celo, Fuse, and XDC every single day — without you doing anything after setup.
 It runs on GitHub's free servers.
 No laptop needs to be on.
 No app to keep open.

 **Total setup time: about 15 minutes.**